 While you may have LASIK performed for medical reasons—namely, to improve your nearsightedness, farsightedness, or astigmatism—it is considered an elective surgery.
 There have been a number of cases, where individuals have claimed their laser surgery as a deductible item, especially when it was not covered by their vision insurance.

-Vision insurance is surprisingly affordable—and potentially tax deductible*, too!
+Vision insurance is surprisingly affordable—and some associated costs potentially tax deductible, too!
 Learn more about how you can enroll in a VSP Individual Vision Plan today.

 VSP cannot and does not provide professional, financial, medical, or legal advice.
 Please consult with your financial advisor, and/or an attorney for advice.